 Understanding Lung Cancer Medications (cont.)

-Platinum alkylators include cisplatin (Platinol) and carboplatin (Paraplatin).
+Platinum alkylators used to treat lung cancer include cisplatin (Platinol) and carboplatin (Paraplatin).

 - Who should not use these medications: Persons with the following conditions should not use platinum alkylators: